-- (a) Once appointed, the Arbitrator shall resolve disputes about the interpretation and applicability of these Rules and conduct of the Arbitration Hearing.
-The resolution of the issue by the Arbitrator shall be final. - (b) Whenever in these Rules a matter is to be determined by "JAMS" (such as in Rules 6; 11(d); 15(d), (f) or (g); or 31(d)), such determination shall be made in accordance with JAMS administrative procedures. - (c) Jurisdictional and arbitrability disputes, including disputes over the formation, existence, validity, interpretation or scope of the agreement under which Arbitration is sought, and who are proper Parties to the Arbitration, shall be submitted to and ruled on by the Arbitrator.
-The Arbitrator has the authority to determine jurisdiction and arbitrability issues as a preliminary matter. - (d) Disputes concerning the appointment of the Arbitrator shall be resolved by JAMS. - (e) The Arbitrator may upon a showing of good cause or sua sponte, when necessary to facilitate the Arbitration, extend any deadlines established in these Rules, provided that the time for rendering the Award may only be altered in accordance with Rules 22(i) or 24.
+(a) Once appointed, the Arbitrator shall resolve disputes about the interpretation and applicability of these Rules and conduct of the Arbitration Hearing.
+The resolution of the issue by the Arbitrator shall be final. (b) Jurisdictional and arbitrability disputes, including disputes over the formation, existence, validity, interpretation or scope of the agreement under which Arbitration is sought, and who are proper Parties to the Arbitration, shall be submitted to and ruled on by the Arbitrator.
+The Arbitrator has the authority to determine jurisdiction and arbitrability issues as a preliminary matter.

+(c) Disputes concerning the appointment of the Arbitrator shall be resolved by JAMS.

+(d) The Arbitrator may, upon a showing of good cause or sua sponte, when necessary to facilitate the Arbitration, extend any deadlines established in these Rules, provided that the time for rendering the Award may be altered only in accordance with Rules 22(i) or 24.